11. Concatenate

 dtype: int64

-And now we could re-run our whole analysis with a fresh year of data added in — without changing anything except the name of the dataframe it’s operating on.
+And now we can re-run our whole analysis with a fresh year of data added in — without changing anything except the name of the DataFrame it’s operating on.